 Chicks tend to fly in late July and then take four years to reach maturity and breed.

 Lesser black-backed and herring gulls tend to nest in colonies and once roof nesting birds gain footholds other gulls nest on nearby buildings.
 If left unchecked a colony can start to develop.

 The main piece of legislation dealing with the control of birds including gulls is the Wildlife and Countryside Act 1981.

 The list of birds against which humane methods of control may be used includes Lesser Black-backed gulls and Herring Gulls.
 Only the owner of a building or the occupier can take action against the gulls on it, or they can give someone else permission to act on their behalf.
-Any work carried out must be reporting annually to the Scottish Government.
+Any work carried out must be reported annually to the Scottish Government.

 Experts believe that a large-scale cull of gulls would not be effective.
 Indeed some believe that the gull population in the towns is different from that of local landfill sites and there is documented evidence to indicate this is the case.
 Culling all the gulls at landfill sites would not result in a reduction of gulls in the town and vice versa.
 Also, the practical aspect of carrying out a cull in an urban area is extremely difficult.

 There are no laws that prevent people from feeding gulls, however, it is very undesirable to do this.
 Attracting gulls encourages them to foul the immediate area, causes disturbance from noise and encourages gulls to nest in areas they would otherwise not colonise.
 Gulls mainly forage in agricultural areas but will take discarded food in urban areas too.

 Nests could be removed, however this would have to be repeated a number of times during the season as the gulls will rebuild their nest very quickly if it has been removed or destroyed.

 Eggs could be removed from nests, however this would have to be repeated a number of times during the breeding season as they will be replaced once they are found not to viable by the parent birds.